cmckenz87/ArcsFates/userGuide/docs/Campaign/8-Believer.md

         [![Breaking the Faith](8/piece_0_0.jpg){ width="33%"}](8/piece_0_0.jpg){ data-lightbox="1" }

     3. Flip the Doctrine (22) to match the Ideal with more markers on ambition boxes.
 On a tie, flip it to its Wisdom side.

+## FAQ / Errata

+??? question "<sup>[1]</sup>Spreading the Faith - How is this resolved if there are no Faithful action cards remaining, or no eligible Court card to attach them to?"
+    <a id="faq1"></a>If there are no Faithful action cards in the stack, this ability cannot be triggered.
+If there are no Court cards which completely satisfy the criteria and have no existing attachment, this ability cannot be triggered.

+    If the ability is triggered, and no card is scrapped from the discard pile, do not resolve the rest of the effects.
+(The action is not refunded).

+    Basically, there should be no circumstance in which a card is scrapped without adding a Faithful action to court, or vice versa.

+??? question "<sup>[2]</sup>Plot to Kidnap - Must I reveal the card taken?
+What if there is no Faithful action card?"
+    <a id="faq2"></a>You are not required to show any of the cards, including the card you took.
+Other players can't know for sure that you took the correct card, so this is on the honor system.

+    If there is no Faithful action card, do not take any card.
+This is still discarded.